pbastowski/angular2-now/README.md

 bootstrap(app);
 ```

 A bootstrap component can optionally specify the component name, which is the module name that will be used to bootstrap that Angular app.
-So, if the bootstrap module name is 'socially', then the example above would look like this:
+So, if the bootstrap module name was 'socially', then the example above would look like this:

     @Component({ selector: 'my-app', name: 'socially' })

+And you would also need to create the module named "socially".

-If you don't specify a component name then bootstrap will use the current module name, as set with `SetModuleName()`.
+If you don't specify a module "name" in the @Component annotation, then bootstrap() will use the selector name as the name for your bootstrap module.

 ### ControllerAs
 The created components use ControllerAs syntax.
 So, when referring to properties or functions on the controller's "scope", make sure to prefix them with this in the controller and with the className, or the camel-cased selector name if different from the className, in the HTML templates.